 Over the last 20 years, employee lawsuits have risen roughly 400%, with wrongful termination suits jumping up more than 260%.
-Oddly enough, you are more likely to be sued by an employee these days than to have a fire at your facility.
+Oddly enough, you're more likely to be sued by an employee today than you are to have a fire at your business.

-It’s not just large corporations that are being hit.
+And it’s not just large corporations that are being hit.
 Roughly 41.5% of employee lawsuits are brought against private companies with less than 100 employees.
-The financial damage of employee lawsuits can be dramatic; the cost of settling out of court averages $75,000, and the average jury award hits $217,000 if you go to court and lose.
+The cost of settling out of court averages $75,000, and the average court settlement fee is $217,000 if lose the case.

-It’s not just wrongful termination that can end in a lawsuit, you can be sued for many reasons.
-Despite all of these scary numbers, roughly 7 out of 10 businesses don’t carry EPLI insurance.
+Beyond wrongful termination cases, your business can be sued for many other reasons.
+Still, roughly 7 out of 10 businesses don’t carry EPLI insurance.
 This can be an extremely costly mistake, in more ways than one.

 What Is Employment Practices Liability Insurance?